Ziad-Naciri/hugo-portfolio/README.md

 ---

 ## Future Improvements
-- **Add CSP Reporting**: Use a `report-uri` endpoint for tracking CSP violations.
+- **Add CSP Reporting and Error Tracking**: Use a `report-uri` endpoint for tracking CSP violations.
-- **Error Tracking**: Explore alternative tracking systems for SSG-compatible error monitoring.

 ---